 A National Insurance number is a unique personal account number.
 It makes sure that the National Insurance Contributions and tax you pay are properly recorded against your name.
 All young people in the UK are sent a National Insurance number just before their 16th birthday.

 A non-UK national living in the UK and looking for work, starting work or setting up as self-employed will need a National Insurance number.
 However, you can start work without one.
-If you have permission to work in the UK, you will need to telephone the Department for Work and Pensions (DWP) to arrange to get a National Insurance number.
-You may be required to attend an interview.
-The DWP will advise you of the appropriate application process and tell you which documents you will need to bring to an interview if one is necessary.
-You will usually need documents that prove your identity and that you have permission to work in the UK.
-A National Insurance number does not on its own prove to an employer that you have the right to work in the UK.
+If you have permission to work in the UK, you will need to telephone the National Insurance number application line.
+After you’ve applied, you’ll get a letter from the Department for Work and Pensions (DWP) asking you to come to a National Insurance number interview at Jobcentre Plus.
+The letter will also tell you which documents to bring to proof your identity.

 Drivers can use their driving licence until they are 70 years old.
 After that, the licence is valid for three years at a time.